 This two-part Guarantee, proposed by the Energy Security Board, will deliver affordable and reliable energy for households and businesses without subsidies, taxes, emissions trading schemes or carbon prices.
 It is a market-based solution that will integrate energy and climate policy to deliver a more affordable, more reliable and lower emissions energy system.

 Past approaches have ignored reliability and affordability, rewarding some industries, punishing others and slugging consumers.
 We are taking a very different course.
-The National Energy Guarantee does not pick winners—it levels the playing field and is technology-neutral.
+The Guarantee does not pick winners—it levels the playing field and is technology-neutral.

 The Energy Security Board says these obligations will encourage much-needed investment in the electricity sector.